Protect Your Business from Cyber Attacks this holiday season

 cyber-attacks-this-holiday-season

-The holiday season is a time of joy and celebration, but it is sad to say it is also a time of increased risk for cyber attacks.
-Cyber criminals know that many businesses are less vigilant and more vulnerable during this period, and they take advantage of the opportunity to launch ransomware, phishing, and other types of attacks.
+The holiday season is a time of joy and celebration.
+However, it is also a period of increased risk for cyber attacks.
+Cyber criminals know many businesses are less careful and more open to attack during this time.
+They take advantage by launching ransomware, phishing, and other scams.

-• Turn on two-factor authentication (2FA) for your accounts.
-2FA adds an extra layer of security to your accounts by requiring you to enter a code or a confirmation from another device after entering your password.
-This way, even if someone steals your password, they won’t be able to access your account without the second factor.
-This can be especially helpful when you have a lot more team members working from home during the festive season.
+• Turn on two-factor authentication (2FA): 2FA adds extra security by asking for a code or approval from another device after entering the password.
+Even if someone steals a password, they cannot get into the account.
+This is especially important when more people work from home during the holidays.

 Get Tech Tips To Your Email